Accenture/accenture.github.io/_drafts/adop-intro.md

 ## What is in the box?
 By default (at the time of writing) ADOP comes with:
 - Gerrit (to manage Git repositories and peer review life cycles if required)
-- Jenkins (as the orchestrator of all automation within the platform including loading platform extensions and cartridges
+- Jenkins (as the orchestrator of all automation within the platform including loading platform extensions and cartridges)
--  Various things Jenkins is able to run such as:
+-  Various things that Jenkins is able to run such as:

     *  Maven, Ant, NODEJS (for automated build, etc.)
     *  Docker (for building or running containers; e.g., to perform tasks or form environments)